GSA-TTS/tts.gsa.gov/docs/architecture/decisions/0008-represent-time-with-iso8601-utc.md

 ISO-8601 is a date / time standard for representing a time (or interval of times) in a structured manner.
-Generally speaking, the most significant and least specfic component (the year) is in the left-most position and each subsequent is less significant / more specific component follows to the right.
+Generally speaking, the most significant and least specific component (the year) is in the left-most position and each subsequent is less significant / more specific component follows to the right.
 A `T` (capital letter T) is used to separate the date from the time.